 Real Estate Investments – History, Yields, Risks and Strategies

 We got started in 2014 with our first properties after Mrs CF walked by an duplex and got excited.
 She pulled out the good old excel spreadsheet and started to make various calculations.
 We got quotes from contractors for renovations and found that the property could make an, for us reasonable, return on investment.
 Next the bidding and negotiation began.
 To our surprise we actually agreed upon the sales price that ended up at about 75% of the asking price (yes, the properly needed a lot of renovations!).
 Next, we renovated the place extensively (with the use of a local contractor) and about 4 months after purchase, we had both units rented to solid tenants (one through a property management firm, one to family whom had helped with the financing and renovations).

-The financing of the properties was done utilizing the value in our existing home at the time, supplemented with family loans (yes, with proper contracts in place and interest rates according to market conditions).
+The financing of the properties was done utilising the value in our existing home at the time, supplemented with family loans (yes, with proper contracts in place and interest rates according to market conditions).

 Our Initial Financing

 How did we got all this money?
 Well, before we found the path to FIRE, we were not sure what to do with our money (we had bad experiences with investing and were not properly informed about index funds or dividend stocks), so we aggressively paid off our own house.
 This came in very handy once we realized that we were better off investing than paying down the house.
 We had a HELOC (Home Equity Line Of Credit) at that time, which allowed every euro (dollar, actually) to be pulled out against the governing variable market interest rate.
 In short, we were able to purchase the house in cash and used remaining cash and loans for the renovations.